Let’s Talk

 solr-jvm-memory-getting-full

-So many times, we face the issue of SOLR where it doesn’t give proper results due to the high usage of SOLR.
-And due to that only sometimes it gives results and sometimes it doesn’t.
+So many times, you may have faced the issue of SOLR where it does not provide you with proper results due to its high usage.
+It gives you results sometimes and sometimes it does not.

-Whenever we install SOLR it has default memory setup is 512MB space usage permission.
+Whenever you install SOLR, it has the default memory setup which has a space usage permission of 512MB

-What will be the most reliable setting for memory usage?
+What will be the most reliable setting for the usage of memory?

-If we talk about JVM memory for prod I would suggest if the prod solr server has 16 GB RAM you can easily assign 12 GB.
+Talking about JVM memory for production, we would suggest that if the server has 16 GB of RAM, you can assign 12 GB easily.

 “REM set SOLR_JAVA_MEM=-Xms512m -Xmx512m”

-5. Once you get this line Remove the REM because it is used to comment the code.
+5. Once you get this, remove the REM as it is used for commenting the code.

 YOU MAY ALSO LIKE